mroberto166/CAMLab-DLSCTutorials/README.md

 # CAMLab-DLSCTutorials
 The repository is a collection of python notebooks and scripts related to the lectures available at https://www.youtube.com/@CAMLabETHZurich/

-The scripts are based on Python 3.8 and Jupyter Notrbook.
+The course webpage can be found at https://camlab.ethz.ch/teaching/deep-learning-in-scientific-computing-2023.html The scripts are based on Python 3.8 and Jupyter Notrbook.
 The required packages can be installed with: